Scalingo/documentation/_posts/platform/app/2000-01-01-sticky-sessions.md

 to a single `web` application container.

 {% warning %}
-Sticky Sessions might help you to scale out applications keeping states about about users across connections (ie. sessions in memory).
+Sticky Sessions might help you to scale out applications keeping states about users across connections (ie. sessions in memory).
 However this feature come with drawbacks explained later on this page and it is a good practice to avoid using it when possible. (stateless sessions, or database-stored sessions for instance)